This is the place to be if you want to read National and International Stories.

 The mission involved both US and Syrian forces as part of a coalition to combat ISIS.

-US- Syrian relations are currently strong, with Syrian President and former member of Al- Quaeda Ahmed al- Sharaa visiting the White House last month in historic visit.
+US- Syrian relations are currently strong, with Syrian President and former member of Al- Quaeda Ahmed al- Sharaa visiting the White House last month in a historic visit.

 Pete Hegseth, US Secretary of War wrote on X: "Let it be known, if you target Americans- anywhere in the world- you will spend the rest of your brief, anxious life knowing the United states will hunt you, find you and ruthlessly kill you."